 screenRecorder

-Images are captured exactly as displayed on screen (or more specifically as drawn to the window's draw buffer).
-Note if you capture a series of images, the duration of capture is limited by your system's memory since all the images are stored in memory during the trial and image files only written in the inter-trial interval after.
-Also since writing image files is relatively slow, the inter-trial interval can extend to be quite long.
-Recording to a movie file doesn't have these limitations, but it has the tradeoff that most movie codecs apply image compression.
+Note at least if you record a series of images, duration of capture is limited by your system's memory since all the images are stored in memory during the trial and only written to files in the inter-trial interval after.
+Also since writing files is relatively slow, this can extend the inter-trial interval.

 Input properties